Public Health in Emergency Preparedness in Gambella

 In addition, timely collection of information is poor (the Ethiopia Public Health Institute, EPHI, suggest effective reporting to be as low as 50%), which significantly compromises the ability of organisations to take prompt action to save lives.

-This project aims to reduce morbidity and mortality rates caused by public health emergencies in Ethiopia’s Gambella region.
+The aim of this project was to reduce morbidity and mortality rates caused by public health emergencies in Ethiopia’s Gambella region.

-The project will create a system to share effective and timely health information to strengthen early warning and preparedness mechanisms and enable organisations to anticipate and respond to health emergencies.
+The project created a system that allowed humanitarians to share effective and timely health information.
+This helped strengthen early warning and preparedness mechanisms and enabled organisations to anticipate and respond to health emergencies.

-1. Increase the number of health facilities that are able to cope with health emergencies
+1. Increase the number of health facilities that can cope with health emergencies

 2. Improve the capacity of health staff to manage emergencies

 3. Create functional health information systems, preparedness plans and coordination mechanisms during emergencies.

 Patients in Gambella’s health facilities were the primary beneficiaries for this project, benefitting from improvements such as better equipped laboratories.
 Capacity development initiatives supported the work of more than 150 health institutions and more than 1,125 health staff.
 Improved drug supply chains to local health facilities, better equipped facilities and improved mapping of community health issues resulted in a prompt response to health emergencies.